pavitranew/session-6b/README.md

 When you include `ngAnimate` in your module, there is a change in how Angular handles certain built-in directives - Angular will monitor these directives and add special classes to the element on the firing of certain events.

-For example, when you add, move, or remove an item from an array which is being used by the ngRepeat directive, Angular will catch that event and add a series of classes to the element in the ngRepeat.
+When you add, move, or remove an item from an array which is being used by the ngRepeat directive, Angular will catch that event and add a series of classes to the element in the ngRepeat.

 These CSS classes take the form of ng-{EVENT} and ng-{EVENT}-active for structural events like enter, move, or leave.
 But, for class-based animations, it takes the form of {CLASS}-add, {CLASS}-add-active, {CLASS}-remove, and {CLASS}-remove-active.